Legal Claim Assistant

 Understanding motor vehicle accident claims for non-fault drivers

 There are four primary auto accident claim types: personal injury claims, property damage claims, wrongful death claims, and uninsured/underinsured motorist claims.
 Negligence-based claims are the most common foundation for auto accident lawsuits in the United States.
-Uninsured and underinsured motorist claims ensure you and your passengers receive compensation for any claims if involved in a collision with an uninsured or underinsured driver.
+Uninsured and underinsured motorist claims ensure you and your passengers receive compensation if involved in a collision with an uninsured or underinsured driver.
 Product liability claims can also arise if the cause of the accident stemmed from a defective product.
 Wrongful death claims are typically filed by the spouse and children of those who died in motor vehicle accidents, providing financial support to families who have lost a loved one due to someone else’s negligence.

 How motor vehicle accident and injury claims are evaluated